-The problems a company faces when they have 10 employees are very different than the ones faced when it has 50, 80 or 150 people.
+The problems a company faces when they have 10 employees are very different from the ones faced when it has 50, 80 or 150 people.
 A technical cofounder might be a phenomenal software engineer but struggle in relationships.
 In the early days of the company, they can focus exclusively on code and building the best possible product, but when it comes to managing large teams, they might struggle.

-In situations like this, the co-founder who is struggling will ideally accept help and be open to coaching as they learn to fill a new role in the business.
+In situations like the one above, the co-founder who is struggling may accept help and be open to coaching as they learn to fill a new role in the business.
 In the short term, however, they may have to be flexible and tolerate the introduction of new executives in the org chart for the health of the company.